André Kaczmarczyk: Film, television and radio

 Kaczmarczyk also took part in film and television productions and in several short films.
-In the episode Ludwig II and the Bavarians (Season 2; Part 8), which was first broadcast on December 4, 2010, as part of the ZDF television documentary series Die Deutschen, he embodied the fairytale king Ludwig II of Bavaria.
+In the episode Ludwig II and the Bavarians (Season 2; Part 8), first broadcast on 4 December 2010 as part of the ZDF television documentary series Die Deutschen, he embodied the fairytale king Ludwig II of Bavaria.
 In 2011 he had a small role (as Titania) in the historical thriller Anonymus by Roland Emmerich.
 He played the poet Nathanael in the 2010 short film The Sandman, which was based on the story of the same name by E. T. A. Hoffmann and had its TV premiere in April 2012.